pocketnetteam/pocketnet.core/README.md

 sudo dpkg -i pocketnetcore_*_linux_x64_setup.deb
 ```
 ## Windows
-Run the **pocketnetcore_*_win_x64_setup.exe** and follow the instructions of the installer.
+Run the `pocketnetcore_*_win_x64_setup.exe` and follow the instructions of the installer.\

-  Follow the installer's instructions to install.
 When you first start, the pocketnetcore desktop utility will ask for the location of the blockchain data directory.
 Default for Windows `%APPDATA%/Pocketcoin`, for linux `~/.pocketcoin`.

 # Build from source code